NEVI0/NEVI0/README.md

 ### Hello world :earth_americas:

-My name is Névio Costa Magagnin, a front-end developer with some full-stack skills and UI designer.
+My name is Névio Costa Magagnin, a full-stack developer with expertise in front-end and mobile development, and also with UI designer.
 I love working with software development since I started studying in 2018 in a technical course.

 I am always trying my best to improve my skills.
 For that, I have been working in personal projects, company projects and freelancers.
-For the future I want to become a great Software Engineer and have my own company.
+For the future I want to become a great Software Engineer.

 I am very skillful for web and mobile development, here are some of my bests skills:
 - React